geocodeearth/autocomplete-element/README.md

 4. run `npm link <path to core js>`, `npm install`, `npm run dev`

 This will run a local development server to serve the example HTML as well as rebuild on every request.

+## License

+This code is licensed under the MIT license.
+Please see the `LICENSE` file for details.